• About Texas Travel Talk

 Relâche Spa

-Take a break and unwind at The Relâche Spa, which has treatment rooms, a coed relaxation area with drinks and snacks, lockers, a steam room, and a sauna.
-The spa offers body treatments, massages, facials, and more.
+Take a break and unwind at The Relâche Spa, which features treatment rooms, a co-ed relaxation area with complimentary drinks and snacks, lockers, a steam room, and a sauna.
+The spa offers a range of body treatments, massages, facials, and additional services.

 Walk, Run, or Jog

-Take some time to enjoy the outdoors on the concrete Gaylord Texan Trail with woodland views and sightings of Grapevine Lake.
+Take some time to enjoy the outdoors on the concrete Gaylord Texan Trail, which offers woodland views and sightings of Grapevine Lake.

 Indoor 20-meter Lap Pool